-1.3.
+1.4.
 Institutional context

-The MSME Ministry, through the Office of the Development Commissioner (O/o DC, MSME), currently operates eighteen Technology Centres (TCs): ten for the tooling industry and eight for other industries such as ESDM (electronics system design and manufacturing), designer and decorative glass, footwear & leather and fragrance & flavour etc. The list of the existing TCs is given below:
+The MSME Ministry, through the Office of the Development Commissioner (O/o DC, MSME), currently operates eighteen Technology Centres (TCs): ten for the tooling industry and eight for other industries such as ESDM (electronics system design and manufacturing), designer & decorative, footwear & leather and fragrance & flavour etc. The list of the existing TCs is given below: